 In this exercise you will add a microflow button to a grid or a reference set selector and configure it.
 In this example you will add the button to the Datagrid widget, but this way the settings of the button will apply to the reference set selector and all the grid widgets.

-- Open you project in the Mendix Business Modeler.
+- Open you project in Mendix Studio Pro.

 - Open page with a Datagrid.

 - Select the menu bar of the Datagrid.

 Select Add button > Action:

 Double-click the new button and enter Microflow for the button’s Caption.
 The Microflow button will be visible on the menu bar of the data grid.

 You will do more configuration of this button below.